relaycorp/veraid-website/spec.md

   1. Verify the authenticity of the content using the `SignedData` value with the root certificate in the `TXT` record as they only trusted certificate.
   1. Verify that the signer's certificate is allowed to use the current service (e.g., Letro).

+## Validity period

+Signature verifiers MUST count the _age_ of a digital signature from the moment the `TXT` record answer was signed.

+Vera service designers MUST specify the maximum Time-to-Live (TTL) for every digital signature in the service.
+The TTL is counted from the moment the `TXT` record answer was signed.
+The TTL MUST be within the following range:

+- 8 hours or more, in order to allow sufficient time for signature-producing apps to renew certificates (and wait for any outages to be resolved).
+- 30 days or less, in order to support Delay-Tolerant Networking.

+Vera favours short-lived certificates over long-lived ones, primarily to avoid the use of revocation protocols.
+Consequently, service designers SHOULD require the shortest TTL that would satisfy their particular requirements.

+Signature verifiers MAY require a TTL shorter than that required by the service, but still not shorter than 8 hours.
+Additionally, signature verifiers MAY allow their end users to specify the shorter TTL.

 ## Security considerations

 ### Reliance on DNSSEC infrastructure